MSkeem/CellarTracker-for-Home-Assistant/README.md

   <img src="https://github.com/MSkeem/CellarTracker-for-Home-Assistant/blob/main/img/overview.PNG" alt="Lovelace overview" width="100%"/>
 </p>

-You can also view individual wine lists using the flex-table feature in a Lovelace sub-view.
-To enable this, add the content of the `lovelace.yaml` file from this repository to your own `lovelace.yaml` file.
+From the overview you can also view individual wine lists using the flex-table feature in a Lovelace sub-view.
+To enable the overview and detailed view, add the content of the `ui-lovelace.yaml` file from this repository to your own `ui-lovelace.yaml` file.

 Here is an example of a sub-view, e.g., when pressing the "White wine" icon: